Prescott Undergraduate Degrees

 EMBRY-RIDDLE AERONAUTICAL UNIVERSITY

-2. Student retention and graduation rates, including the number of degrees produced each year, the percentage of students enrolled one year after starting the program, and the percentage of bachelor’s students graduating within six years.
+1. Student retention and graduation rates, including the percentage of students enrolled one year after starting the program, the number of degrees granted each year, and percentage of baccalaureate/associate degree students graduating within six (6)/ three (3) years.

-3. The employment rate and types of employment (aviation, aviation-related or other positions) of full-time graduates within one year of graduation.
+2. The employment or continuing education rates and types of employment (aviation, aviation-related, other, or unknown) within one (1) year of graduation.

 Objectives of Accredited Program